nano9g/komodo-alpine/README.md

 ### How (and how often) are binaries produced?

 Every 4 hours, [the latest Komodo release is checked](https://github.com/nano9g/komodo-alpine/actions/workflows/check.yaml).
-If a new one is avaialble, [builds are compiled and uploaded](https://github.com/nano9g/komodo-alpine/actions/workflows/build.yaml) to a new release in this repo.
+If a new one is avaialble, [builds are automatically compiled and uploaded](https://github.com/nano9g/komodo-alpine/actions/workflows/build.yaml) to a new release in this repo.

 ### Why is this needed?